 If you like I thought self care is just having a fun day at spa then you will be pleasantly surprised there are different types of self-care you can practice.
 These practices are meant to make us more mindful, more aware of the present and ultimately make us more happier and productive individuals.
 Here are some common types of self-care techniques.

 Our emotional or mental health has direct impact on our physical well-being.
-Thankfully today the importance of mental health is being realised and mental health issues are as important as any physical ailment.
+Thankfully today the importance of mental health is being realized and mental health issues are as important as any physical ailment.

 Negative emotions like jealousy, stress, anger, sadness etc leave a stronger imprint on our minds than positive ones.
 These affect us more.
 Also positive emotions are easier to express than negative ones.
 A lot of us don’t like dealing with negative emotions, we hide it, evade it, sometimes we cannot fully comprehend it or accept it.